vzachari/IronSmithQSM/README.md

 #### This software has been developed for research purposes only and is not a clinical tool.

 #### Description:
-Ironsmith is an automated pipeline for creating Quantitative Susceptibility Maps (QSM)
-and for extracting QSM based iron concentrations from subcortical and cortical brain regions.
+Ironsmith is an automated pipeline for creating and processing Quantitative Susceptibility Maps (QSM), extracting QSM based iron concentrations from subcortical and cortical brain regions and evaluating the quality of QSM data using per ROI SNR measures.

 Ironsmith can perform the following tasks:

-a) Create QSM maps from GRE DICOM images using the MEDI Toolbox **(see section 7 for details)** .
+a) Create QSM maps from GRE DICOM images using MEDI Toolbox **(see section 7 for details)** .
 b) Register MPR or multi-echo MPR (MEMPR) T1 images to QSM maps and then segment these into 89 ROIs **(ROI list in section 8)** using FreeSurfer.
-c) Filter outlier voxels from these ROIs (QSM values larger than top 97th percentile of values), extract QSM based iron concentration, and format the output into CSV tables (MS Excel compatible).
+c) Filter outlier voxels from these ROIs (default: QSM values larger than top 97th percentile of values), extract QSM based iron concentration, and format the output into CSV tables.
-d) Calculate SNR (magnitude image based) for each ROI as a measure of quality control for QSM and output SNR values in CSV tables (MS Excel compatible).
+d) Calculate SNR (GRE magnitude image based) for each ROI as a measure of quality control for QSM data and output SNR values in CSV tables.
-e) Warp QSM maps and aligned MPR/MEMPR to MNI152 1mm space for voxelwise QSM analyses.
+e) Non-linearly Warp QSM maps and aligned MPR/MEMPR to MNI152 1mm space for voxelwise QSM analyses.
 f) Process single or multiple participants in parallel (multiple instances and nohup supported).

 ## 1) Software requirements: